luisschwab/luisschwab.net/src/content/blog/portable-self-hosting/index.md

 or if you wan't to connect other devices to this network[*interface].

 [*interface]:
-    If your serve has only one NIC, buy a USB to RJ45 adapter and configure it as the other interface on Proxmox.
+    If your server has only one NIC, buy a USB to RJ45 adapter and configure it as the other interface on Proxmox.

 ## Bill of Materials